mattyoung101/omicron/documentation/docs/omicam.md

 average.

 ## Extra/miscellaneous features
+Omicam also has many additional features outside of vision!

 ### Interfacing with Omicontrol
 To interface with our remote management application Omicontrol, Omicam starts a TCP server on port 42708.
 This server sends Protocol Buffer packets containing JPEG encoded frames, zlib compressed threshold data as well as other information such as